SimaticResearchActivity/FBAE/README.md

 For instance:
 - In *Sequencer* algorithm
   - Sequencer process always has *rank* 0.
 Sequencer process has no position, as it does not participate as a broadcaster.
-  - The other processes (ranked 1, 2, 3, etc.) participate as broadcasters.
+  - The other processes (ranked 1, 2, 3, etc.) participate as broadcastersGroup.
 So, they have a position (as broadcaster) which is respectively 0, 1, 2, etc.
 - In *BBOBB* algorithm, all processes participate as braodcasters.
 Each of them has a position (as broadcaster) which corresponds to its rank.

 Now we can present the procedure for adding another Total-Order broadcast algorithm: